solariun/CorePartition/README.md

 # CorePartition
 Partitioning a CORE into several Threads with no prioritizing, this was designed to work, virutally, with any modern micro controller or Microchip as long it uses reverse bottom - up stack structure.

+Be aware that the CorePartitionLib is a pico Virutal Core emulation, it will slice your CPU into n Porcess Partitions and will create create a virtual stack page for each partition starting by the function it is using to initiate the virutal core.

+To calculate how much memory it will consume, start with the notion that each thread willl consume aroud 60 ~ 120 bites depending on your target bit channel size plus the virtual stack page.

+ to calculate it sum the bigger virtal stack page size used + each thread and its virual stack page (60)

 be AWARE it stills a draft, but fully functional till this point.
 If you intend  to use this code, please make a reference of me as its creator. the comercial use is permitted as long as I am notifield and well referenced.

 Tested at: